jengalas/bwaf-bbw/_programs/friends.md

     download: ''
     link_url: ''
     link_text: ''
-  text_block: Your annual support directly enables the Beverly Willis Architecture Foundation, a nonprofit 501(c)(3) organization, in leading a cultural revolution in the building industry that acknowledges, cultivates and values women’s contributions and achievements, past, present and future.
-Join in 2019 and receive complimentary 2020 membership.
+  text_block: "Your annual support directly enables the Beverly Willis Architecture
+    Foundation, a nonprofit 501(c)(3) organization, in leading a cultural revolution in the building industry that acknowledges, cultivates and values women’s contributions and achievements, past, present and future. \n\n**Join in 2019 and receive complimentary 2020 membership.**"

 ---